Code-Institute-Submissions/hardingrichard-pp5-diabetes-prediction_JanResub/README.md

 The following hypothesis will help guide the direction of data analysis for the above dataset.
 * Based off of my understanding of diabetes, High blood sugar levels are likely to be a primary predictor of the outcome of a diabetes diagnosis.
     * Visualisation to be used and correlation study to validate
+    * This hypothesis was determined to be True where Blood sugar levels had the largest impact on the outcome of a diabetes diagnosis
 * I predict that Age will have an affect on the correlation of diabetes
     * Visualisation to be used and correlation study to validate
+    * This hypothesis was determined to be True, Age played a large role in determining whether or not the patient was likely to have diabetes
 * I also predict that BMI may hold some weight in the prediction of diabetes
     * Visualisation to be used and correlation study to validate
+    * Whilst not as important as the above to variables BMI had an impactful outcome on whether a patient was diabetic or not so therefor the hypothesis was determined to be True
 * Biomarkers such as blood pressure and skin thickness will likely hold a low level of correlation for whether or not a patient has diabetes.
     * Visualisation to be used and correlation study to validate
+    * The hypothesis was determined to be True based on the data analysis
 * Due to the dataset being fairly small in size and splitting the data between train and test, may pose difficulties in achieving a high accuracy score.
     * Experiment with Train/Test split ratios or potential use of other ML models to achieve a better score.
+    * The outcome of training the model resulted in a well-performing accuracy score that met the business requirements.
+Which one could argue, made the hypothesis false however, due to the small dataset size it would be difficult to improve this score further.

 ## Rationale to map the business requirements to the Data Visualisations and ML tasks